jonathan-nobrega/croki-crm/README.md

 I have gathered the main features I find necessary for any business to run properly.
 Who are your clients?
 What projects are you working on?
 How much I am getting paid this month?
 If we can't get those questions answered quickly,  we're on a bad path.
 This project is looking to solve those simple but essential matters.

-## The story behind it

-I once tried to create an ERP for architects and designers - a very niched application.
-Back then I launched an MVP using low-code tools (Zoho Creator), but the project didn't go on.
-So I decided to finally build it from scratch using the tools I love.

 ## Getting started

 You can run it locally by running a NextJS server: